What to Say When Setting Boundaries With Someone With Bipolar Disorder

 When a Boundary Conversation Becomes Unsafe

-Boundary scripts are not enough if there is immediate danger, threats of self-harm, threats toward others, violence, or a medical emergency.
-In those situations, focus on safety first.
+Boundary scripts are not enough if there is immediate danger.
+If there are threats of self-harm, threats toward others, violence, weapons, stalking, severe confusion, psychosis, or a medical emergency, focus on safety first.

 You can say: